 Sounds like a great solution, right?
 But is it suitable for a business like yours?
 Here is why we think Microsoft Dynamics 365 is perfect for SMEs:

-The question you are probably now asking yourself is: Can my business really afford such a sophisticated software?
+The question you are probably now asking yourself is: Even if Dynamics 365 is perfect for SMEs, can my business really afford such a sophisticated software?
 So, let’s talk numbers!

 Purchased individually, each application is priced differently.
-Dynamics 365 for Talent being the most affordable, starting at $40 per user per month.
+Dynamics 365 Human Resources being the most affordable, starting at $40 per user per month.

 The Customer Engagement Plan, which includes Sales, Customer Service, Project Service Automation, Field Service and Marketing, stands at $115. proMX, however, offers this bundle for only $59.
 Contact our sales team to learn more.

 It’s also important to know is that there are different types of users: full users and additional users.
 The latter can read data and complete basic tasks but generally have fewer capabilities.
 Accordingly, these licenses are more affordable.

 Sounds confusing?
 Don’t worry, our experts are happy to talk you through the details.